Key5Caughey/challenge-5/README.md

 # challenge-5

-I was trying to make some changes to the readme file also to see if can pull them, from my remote to mystic  local
+I was trying to make some changes to the readme file also to see if can pull them, from my remote reepo to my  local repo.